wcgu1993/WenchaoGU.github.io/content/publication/CoSHC/index.md

 publication_types: ['paper-conference']

 # # Publication name and optional abbreviated publication name.
-publication: In *2022 IEEE International Conference on Software Analysis, Evolution and Reengineering*
+publication: In *Proceedings of the 60th Annual Meeting of the Association for Computational Linguistics*
-publication_short: In *SANER 2022*
+publication_short: In *ACL 2022*

-abstract: Code search aims to retrieve semantically relevant code snippets for a given natural language query.
-Recently, many approaches employing contrastive learning have shown promising results on code representation learning and greatly improved the performance of code search.
-However, there is still a lot of room for improvement in using contrastive learning for code search.
-In this paper, we propose CoCoSoDa to effectively utilize contrastive learning for code search via two key factors in contrastive learning":" data augmentation and negative samples.
-Specifically, soft data augmentation is to dynamically masking or replacing some tokens with their types for input sequences to generate positive samples.
-Momentum mechanism is used to generate large and consistent representations of negative samples in a minibatch through maintaining a queue and a momentum encoder.
-In addition, multimodal contrastive learning is used to pull together representations of code-query pairs and push apart the unpaired code snippets and queries.
-We conduct extensive experiments to evaluate the effectiveness of our approach on a large-scale dataset with six programming languages.
-Experimental results show that":" (1) CoCoSoDa outperforms 18 baselines and especially exceeds CodeBERT, GraphCodeBERT, and UniXcoder by 13.3%, 10.5%, and 5.9% on average MRR scores, respectively.
-(2) The ablation studies show the effectiveness of each component of our approach.
-(3) We adapt our techniques to several different pre-trained models such as RoBERTa, CodeBERT, and GraphCodeBERT and observe a significant boost in their performance in code search.
-(4) Our model performs robustly under different hyperparameters.
-Furthermore, we perform qualitative and quantitative analyses to explore reasons behind the good performance of our model.
+abstract: Code search is to search reusable code snippets from source code corpus based on natural languages queries.
+Deep learning-based methods on code search have shown promising results.
+However, previous methods focus on retrieval accuracy, but lacked attention to the efficiency of the retrieval process.
+We propose a novel method CoSHC to accelerate code search with deep hashing and code classification, aiming to perform efficient code search without sacrificing too much accuracy.
+To evaluate the effectiveness of CoSHC, we apply our method on five code search models.
+Extensive experimental results indicate that compared with previous code search baselines, CoSHC can save more than 90% of retrieval time meanwhile preserving at least 99% of retrieval accuracy.

 # # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.